-Laser Technician Schools & Certification in Maryland
+Laser Training Schools in Maryland

+The cosmetology industry is large and diverse, covering skills like hairdressing, nail design, skin care, and barbering.
+Learning one specialized skill can be a fast and efficient way to start your career and get into the workforce.
+Laser technicians are trained to remove hair using various types of lasers.
 The light beam damages hair at the follicle, inhibiting regrowth and causing hair to grow in thinner and more slowly.
 The need for laser hair removal professionals is growing all over the country.
 With the right education, you could begin working as a laser tech in MD in a matter of months.

 To legally work as a laser technician, you need to work under the guidance of a physician at your spa, salon, or hair removal clinic.
 Per the Maryland Board of Physicians, a physician must delegate the task of laser hair removal to you.
-Prior to delegation, the physician must assess your ability to perform a procedure, ensure that you have proper training with the clinics equipment, take full responsibility for your work, and be on-site to supervise and provide assistance when needed.
+Prior to delegation, the physician must assess your ability to perform a procedure, ensure that you have proper training with the clinic's equipment, take full responsibility for your work, and be on-site to supervise and provide assistance when needed.
 Try to select a program that offers lots of hands-on laser experience.
 The more experience you have, the easier it may be for you to get the approval of a supervising physician.